top of page

 Paper intake forms cost more than paper.

 That's the part most clinic administrators don't realize until they start connecting the dots between a clipboard in the waiting room and a denied claim six weeks later.
-The inefficiency is obvious patients scribbling illegibly, staff retyping the same information, waiting rooms bottlenecked before the first appointment even starts.
+The inefficiency is obvious: patients scribbling illegibly, staff retyping the same information, waiting rooms bottlenecked before the first appointment even starts.
 But the financial damage runs deeper than wasted time.

-Patient intake software replaces that paper-based process with a digital workflow that collects accurate information before the patient walks in.
+ABA patient intake software replaces that paper-based process with a digital workflow that collects accurate information before the patient walks in.
 For ABA therapy practices and behavioral health providers, the stakes around that accuracy are particularly high.
 Here's what's driving the shift, and why practices that delay it are paying for it in ways they don't always see.

 Before understanding why practices are making the switch, it helps to understand what paper intake is actually costing them.
+The visible costs are easy to spot: paper, printing, storage, staff time at the copier.
+But the hidden costs are worse.

 When a patient fills out a paper form in your waiting room, several failure points open up at once.
 They might leave the insurance ID field blank.
 They might write a member number that's hard to read.
 They might skip the secondary insurance section entirely because it felt optional.
 Your front desk staff then transcribes that handwritten data into your EHR, and any error in that transcription travels forward into eligibility verification, authorization requests, and eventually claims submission.

-What Patient Intake Software Actually Changes
+What ABA Patient Intake Software Actually Changes

 Digital patient intake flips the process.
 Instead of collecting information in the waiting room, the software sends a secure link to the patient via text or email after scheduling.
 The patient completes their forms at home, on any device, before their appointment.